Understanding PMOS (PCOS) and Fertility

 • Body image concerns: Symptoms like weight gain, hirsutism, and acne can affect body image and self-esteem

 These mental health challenges can be exacerbated by fertility struggles but are important to address regardless of where you are in your fertility journey.
-They’re not just reactions to having PCOS—they appear to be linked to the hormonal and biochemical aspects of the condition itself.
+They’re not just reactions to having PMOS—they appear to be linked to the hormonal and biochemical aspects of the condition itself.

 Consider these strategies for supporting your mental wellbeing: